jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 1/readme.md

 ## System Objectives & Purposes

-- Assist users in discovering new books that match their preferences.
+-Assist users in finding a book that aligns with their preferences and interests.
-- Provide personalized recommendations based on user input, such as genre or author.
+-Provide personalized book recommendations tailored to each user's specific criteria.
-- Help users explore a diverse range of books across various genres and authors.
+-Enhance user engagement with books by suggesting titles they may enjoy.
-- Enhance user engagement with books by suggesting titles they may enjoy.
+-Foster a love for reading by introducing users to new genres and authors they may not have explored before.

 ## User Manual